 - Verbal-Linguistic MI (read more about them here)

-As such, we could use MI to show us the easiest way to learn new concepts.
+We could use MI to show us the easiest way to learn new concepts.
 This theory might also help us determine how children with special needs learn best.

 That’s because lapbooking is a little like creating an organizational system for the things you learn.

-You get a big folder and you create small books about the things you learn to go in the larger folder.
+You get a big folder, and you create small books about the things you learn to go in the larger folder.